vodquang96/django-anymail/docs/sending/tracking.rst

             Not all ESPs provide all reject reasons, and this area is often under-documented by the ESP.
-Anymail does its best to interpret the ESP event, but you may find (e.g.,) that it will report `'timed_out'` for one ESP, and `'bounced'` for another, sending to the same non-existent mailbox.
+Anymail does its best to interpret the ESP event, but you may find that it will report `'timed_out'` for one ESP, and `'bounced'` for another, sending to the same non-existent mailbox.